Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Experimental Evaluation

-Figure \ref{fig:expressiveness_attributes} depicts the experessiveness of the 18 attributes.
-The four most expressive attributes are actor permission ($76.5\%$), DL origin ($73.5\%$), address traceability ($73.5\%$) and write permission ($73.5\%$).
-Action fee ($38.2\%$), conditional creation ($29.4 \%$) and consensus type ($29.4\%$) raise the highest uncertainties.
-The most unexpressive attributes are on/off-chain underlyings (each $26.5\%$), burn property ($23.5\%$) and consensus proof ($23.5\%$).
-The lower values for the underlyings are supposedly due to the lower classification ratings.
-Despite the action component being the least expressive component, its attribute of actor permission is rated as the most expressive and also its other two attributes are among the top-9 most expressive ones.
-This strengthens the suggestion to extend the action component with further attributes.
+Figure \ref{fig:expressiveness_attributes} depicts the perceived expressiveness of the 19 attributes.
+The five most expressive attributes are deemed to be transferability ($88.5\%$), read permission ($86.0\%$), origin ($84.0\%$), actor permission ($82.0\%$), write permission ($82.0\%$) and DL type ($82.0\%$).
+Action fee ($26.0\%$), storage ($23.1\%$), consensus type ($22.0\%$) and burn property ($22 \%$) raise the highest degree of uncertainty.
+The least expressive attributes are deemed to be the consensus proof ($14.0\%$), burn property ($14.0\%$) and Turing completeness/ unconditional creation (each $12.0 \%$) attributes.
+Despite the Action component being the least expressive component, two of its attributes are amongst the top five most expressive attributes.
+This supports the consideration to extend the action component by adding further attributes.
+A similar observation is made for the Token component: transferability is the most expressive attribute, but the perceived expressiveness of its component is lower than for the DL and Consensus components, which suggests extending the attributes of the Token component.

+The assessment of the feedback regarding the attributes provided by the survey participants during the first recruitment phase lead to an inclusion of further attributes into the taxonomy.
+The nature and reasoning of these adjustments can be found in Section B of the Supplementary Material.
+This inclusion of new attributes indicates that the taxonomy is extensible \cite{nickerson2013method}.

 Figure \ref{fig:consistency_tax} depicts the consistency with which the participants evaluated the expressiveness of the taxonomy attributes.
-Despite normalizing a five point likert scale (0-very unexpressive, 1-expressive, 2-not sure, 3-expressive, 4-very expressive) to take values in zero to one, the calculation of the consistency remains the same as for the classification.
-The average consistency over all attributes is $83.7\%$, meaning that survey participants of the same DLT system rated the expressiveness of the taxonomy similar to each other.
-In particular, they diverge on average only $16.3\%$ from each other, which resembles fewer than one choice difference on the constructed likert-scale.
-Moreover, one notices, that the $10 \%$ confidence intervals overlap for all weighted averages.
+The average consistency over all attributes is $85.5\%$, meaning that survey respondents from the same DLT systems rated the expressiveness of the taxonomy similarly to each other.
+In particular, they diverge from each other just $14.5\%$ on average, that is less than one choice difference on the aforementioned Likert scale.

+In a nutshell, the average expressiveness rating of $79 \%$ over all components and the average consistency of $85.5\%$ indicates that the taxonomy is expressive.